 The issue of fatigue, tiredness and stress at sea seems to be an almost constant topic of debate.
-Seafarers reported to us that this was one of the biggest problems for them.
+Seafarers reported this as one of the biggest problems for them.
 Many responses talked about feeling run down, stressed and having difficulty sleeping.

 These issues then meant that they felt fatigued, and there was then a spiral of feeling ever more lethargic, tired and generally fed up.
 Which meant it was harder to sleep, and so for month after month, or week after week, these problems simply got worse and worse until something had to change.